-- However, you ARE encourage to run any custom scripts or fuzzers that you or have developed (e.g. niche file or directly wordlists, etc); however, please keep your requests using these tools to UNDER 50 requests per second.
+- However, you ARE encouraged to run any custom scripts or fuzzers that you have developed (e.g. niche file or directly wordlists, etc); however, please keep your requests using these tools to UNDER 50 requests per SECOND.

 - In short, we strongly encourage researchers to perform manual testing by hand - this is where you're much more likely to achieve success, and a much better use of your time and resources, as opposed to running common tools that have already been used extensively against the in-scope targets, etc.

 - Please be aware that Submissions found using pirated software will not be rewarded.

 Additionally, please be aware that this program does not accept out of scope submissions.
 Testing targets that are out of scope is strictly prohibited.